-Children’s Halloween costumes can pose risks if not chosen carefully, say personal injury and product liability attorneys with Jacksonville’s Harrell and Harrell.
+Children’s Halloween costumes can pose risks if not chosen carefully, say personal injury attorneys with Jacksonville’s Harrell and Harrell.
 Halloween is a favorite time of year for kids for one reason (well, besides the candy).
 It’s a day they can dress up, go out and pretend to be anyone, anything they want.
 But choosing a Halloween costume should be about more than fantasy – it must be about safety as well.
 When helping your child choose a costume, a first step should be a visit to the U.S. Consumer Product Safety Commission’s website and a search on “recalled costumes.”
 The CPSC keeps tabs on all product recall, including costumes, props and toys that kids may use to complement their costumes.
 Recently recalled items include a Chinese-made “Pink Punk Pirate” costume containing 11 times the legal amount of lead – a frequent cause of costume and toy recalls.
 Lead poisoning can cause reduced IQ, slow growth, behavioral problems and kidney damage among other medical troubles.
 The risk increases with prolonged exposure, and as any parent knows, kids often will wear their costumes during playtime for months after Halloween has passed.
 More tips on choosing children’s Halloween costumes:

 - Always check the labels to make sure fabrics used in costumes, masks, wigs and beards are flame-resistant.
 Minimize risk by opting for close-fitting costumes of nylon or polyester.
 Avoid costumes with baggy or flowing skirts, capes and sleeves, as they can brush candles or candle-lit jack-o-lanterns and catch fire.
 Plus, long, ill-fitting costumes can be trip hazards.